Things to Do in Tralee

 The “Wild Atlantic Way” in County Kerry

-The “Wild Atlantic Way” is Ireland’s first long-distance driving route, stretching from the Inishowen Peninsula in Donegal to Kinsale in County Cork, offering visitors an opportunity to truly discover the west coast of Ireland.
+The “Wild Atlantic Way” is Ireland’s first long-distance driving route, stretching from the Inishowen Peninsula in County Donegal, to Kinsale in County Cork.
+It offers visitors an opportunity to truly discover the beauty of the West Coast of Ireland.

-Places to Discover along the Route include, Tralee Bay Area, Inch Beach, Dingle Peninsula, Valentia Island & the World Famous Kerry Way route amongst many other beautiful places in Kerry.
+Places to Discover along the route include: Tralee Bay Area, Inch Beach, Dingle Peninsula, Valentia Island, Banna Beach & the World Famous Kerry Way Route amongst many other beautiful places in Kerry.

 Tralee Bay Wetlands Centre

 Tralee Bay Wetlands Centre & Nature Reserve is a wonderful spot to visit while out and about in Tralee Town.
-The Centre has a wide range of activities that are suitable for all ages and fun for all who visit.
+The Centre has a wide range of activities that are suitable for all ages and is great fun for all those who visit.

 The Centre is adjacent to the greater Tralee Bay which is a Special Area of Conservation (SAC), and is a designated Natura 2000 site.
 Tralee Bay was one of the first sites to be accredited by Ramsar as a wetlands of international importance in Ireland.